Engineering

 This matches a general model distillation pattern: use a teacher to produce high-quality outputs, then train a smaller student to imitate it, typically via supervised fine-tuning.

-This aligns with the AWS framing: SFT is best when the agent needs to learn domain patterns, structured outputs, or reliable behaviours that foundation models don’t consistently provide out of the box.
+This aligns with the AWS framing: SFT is best when the agent needs to learn domain patterns, structured outputs, or reliable behaviors that foundation models don’t consistently provide out of the box.

 3) Use reinforcement fine-tuning (RFT) with verifiable rewards for coding

-In the talk, Sharlina described GRPO as a commonly used approach in practice; one widely cited reference that introduces GRPO is in DeepSeekMath.
+In the talk, Sharlina described GRPO as a commonly used approach in practice; a widely cited reference introducing GRPO appears in DeepSeekMath.

 4) Train the orchestrator separately from the worker

-Alistair emphasised that training an orchestrator is a different discipline from training a worker.
+Alistair emphasized that training an orchestrator is a different discipline from training a worker.
 The orchestrator must learn when to:

 • Call a worker